Graph Semi-Supervised Learning for Point Classification on Data Manifolds: Background

 Let $G=(\ccalV,\ccalE)$, $|\ccalV|=n$, be a graph with vertex set $\ccalV$ and edge set $\ccalE \subseteq \ccalV \times \ccalV$.
 Let $X \in \reals^{n\times F}$ be node attributes or features associated with the nodes of $G$; i.e., each node $i \in \ccalV$ is associated with a $F$-dimensional signal.
 Suppose we want to use the information in $X$ to assign each node to one of $C$ classes represented by a label vector $y \in \{1,\ldots,C\}^n$.

 The graph semi-supervised approach to this task consists of sampling a training node subset $\ccalT \subset \ccalV$ and solving the following optimization problem:

-where $\ccalH$ is a hypothesis class, $\tilde{l}$ is a loss function (e.g., the $2$-norm), and $M_{\ccalT} \in \{0,1\}^{|\ccalT|\times n}$ is a doubly stochastic matrix acting as the training mask.
+where $\ccalH$ is a hypothesis class, $\tilde{l}$ is a loss function (e.g., the $2$-norm), and $M_{\ccalT} \in \{0,1\}^{|\ccalT|\times n}$ is a matrix acting as the training mask, i.e., each row has \textit{exactly} one non-zero entry, and each column has \textit{at most} one non-zero entry.
 We call $l$ the semi-supervised loss.
 Note that, though the loss is only calculated at nodes $i \in \ccalT$, the signal information $X$ across all the nodes in $G$ is used to compute $h(X,G)$.

 Ultimately, we want $h$ to generalize well to the unseen nodes $\ccalV \setminus \ccalT$.
 This ability is measured by the generalization gap